-American programmes dominated Ugandan television and on a Saturday morning you would find me watching Charlie Chaplin, Buster Keaton and Harold Lloyd.
+American programmes dominated Ugandan TV and on a Saturday morning you would find me watching Charlie Chaplin, Buster Keaton, and Harold Lloyd.
 Then Tom & Jerry, The Flintstones and The Huckleberry Hound Show more than made up for the lack of sound from ‘the silent greats’.

-My mother took to this medium with a relish, rushing home to watch the handsome Richard Chamberlain in Dr. Kildare, Bonanza, a western TV show staring Lorne Greene (most lawns are green), many years later he starred as Commander Adama in the original series of Battlestar Galactica (a bit of trivia for you).
-Another was Peyton Place, staring a young Mia Farrow.
-Her short haircut was the result of a protest when Frank Sinatra married someone else, I used to protest before I had my hair cut.
+My mother took to this medium with a relish, rushing home to watch the handsome Richard Chamberlain in Dr Kildare and Bonanza, a western TV show starring Lorne Greene (most lawns are green), many years later he starred as Commander Adama in the original series of Battlestar Galactica (a bit of trivia for you).
+Another was Peyton Place, starring a young Mia Farrow.
+Her short haircut was the result of a protest when Frank Sinatra married someone else; I used to protest before I had my hair cut.

-This is how we managed to watch my siblings dance live on TV from a nightclub in Entebbe.
-Exciting, well they were grainy shadows moving across the screen, or was it ‘The Shadows’?
+This is how we ended up watching my siblings dance live on TV from a nightclub in Entebbe.
+Exciting, well they were grainy shadows moving across the screen or was it ‘The Shadows’?
 The group had visited Uganda and one made a very rude remark to my sister when she asked for an autograph.

 I had the ‘pleasure’ of listening to Ravi Shankar playing his sitar on television, but it was not the same as Bugs Bunny.
-Being a glutton for punishment, I would visit the cinema with my Indian friends to view Bollywood musicals while eating Indian sweet meats (no meat, but very sweet and sticky desserts).
-I did say I was tone deaf in a previous blog.
+Being a glutton for punishment, I would visit the cinema with my Indian friends to view Bollywood musicals while eating Indian sweetmeats (no meat, but very sweet and sticky desserts).